Illustration of DIY Wasp Prevention: How to Keep Wasps Out of Your Yard

 • reducing lingering insect traffic over tables

-This is especially useful during meals.
-A fan will not solve a nesting problem, but it often makes a patio noticeably calmer.
+Box fans, pedestal fans, and overhead patio fans are especially useful during meals and gatherings.
+A fan will not solve a nesting problem, but it often makes a patio noticeably more comfortable.

 Spring